open-campaign-logger/generator-library/GeneratorGuide.md

 Each of the tables has the following properties:

 * **name**: As already seen, the *name* property gives the table a name that can be used for calling that table and outputting the result.
+The table name can contain spaces.

 * **entries**: The *entries* property contains a list of the results that this table can produce.
 Each entry must be enclosed in quotation marks.
 There must be commas between each entry.
 (But not after the last entry.)